Clinical-Genomics/fusion-report/docs/usage.md

 ## Set a custom weight for tool

-Each tool has a predefined weight when estimating score of a fusion.
-On default all tools have an equal weight `(100 / NUMBER_OF_RUNNING_TOOLS)`.
+Each tool has a predefined weight when estimating the Fusion Indication Index of a fusion.
+On default all tools have an equal weight
+`(100 / NUMBER_OF_RUNNING_TOOLS)`.
 To change the weights follow the steps below:

 ```bash